Q-maker/document-qmaker-specifications/FAQ/apps/Android/en/challenge_mode.md

    * Allow to manage the cases of multiple answers in challenge mode
    * Configure the maximum number of answer proposals to display to the player (<i>default = 4</i>)
    * Configure the maximum number of true answer proposals to display to the player during an exercise/quiz (<i>default = 1</i>).

-But also:
-   * Configure the preferential mode (<i>recommended mode</i>) of reading: Exam or challenge.
-   * Configure if a *.qcm file can be run or not in Challenge mode
-   * Configure if a *.qcm file can be run or not in Exam mode

 Much more:
    * Define an audio to play in loop along the challenge